Use an assortment of tools to track the release progress and quality.

 - Repeated phases that may imply rework.

-- Waste time that may imply waiting, unnecessary motions, overprocessing, or any other waste defined by your product team.
+- Waste time that may imply waiting, unnecessary motions, overprocessing, or any other waste defined by your process team.

 The Grid Timeline view is available in the epic and feature grids.
 To view the timeline in a Gantt chart, on the Features or Epics tabs, select Grid Timeline View .
 For details, see View types.